Klalena/data_stories_of_alena.github.io/_posts/2020-08-28-How-to-Make-Personal-Website-Fast-and-Easy.md

 This will create a website with the Beautiful-Jekyll template with the following address: `<https://yourusername.github.io]>`.

-:warning: Please note that you need to use your GitHub username when renaming the forked repo.
+⚠️ Please note that you need to use your GitHub username when renaming the forked repo.
 If you don't, you will end up having a long website name.
 For example, if you name your repository as **mycoolproject/github.io** , you will get this long address: `<https://yourusername.github.io/mycoolproject/github.io>` -- believe me, it's not pleasing to the eye.

 ## Step IV: You've got it -- just style it